-Wat Paknam is a 32,000 square metres (7.9 acres) temple complex, with a large number of buildings.
+Wat Paknam Bhasicharoen is a 32,000 square meters (7.9 acres) temple complex, with a large number of buildings.
 The temple’s grounds are shaped like an island, surrounded by canals.
 The temple has a clear separation of the living areas for monks and mae chi.
 The temple is popular among mae chi (nuns).
 One of them, Mae chi Chandra Khonnokyoong, went on to establish another temple which later became widely known as Wat Phra Dhammakaya.

 Wat Paknam is well-known for its five-floor grand pagoda, at the top of which you’ll find the very beautiful emerald-glass pagoda.
 It is a large and popular temple, supported by prosperous community members.

 Wat Paknam has many interesting things to see and do: